Best Lamborghinis – the original supercar maker's best driving machines

 Lamborghini Huracán STO

+One of the most accomplished and visceral Lamborghinis of recent memory, the Huracán STO combines equal parts Sant’ Agatan drama and dynamic excellence.
 Like any Lamborghini should, it has you awestruck from 30 steps away.
 Get closer and this concoction of GT3-aping aero frippery and traditional wedge-shaped supercar stance has you scrambling for the keys.
 Thankfully, unlike the original Huracán, once you rouse that uproarious 631bhp 5.2-litre V10 and get underway, the driving experience belies the racecar presentation.
 Instead we found rocksteady composure, direct steering and dependable brakes on the road that give you the confidence to explore all that character.

 Lamborghini Countach LPI 800-4

 Though it caught a fair bit of flack for wearing the name it does, the modern-day Lamborghini Countach was that rarest of demonstrations that there’s more to Lamborghini than being as mad as possible.
-There’s an almost Murcielago-esque elegance to it and certainly, a wedge silhouette that you can’t deny pays tribute to the original LP400.
+There’s an almost Murciélago-esque elegance to it and certainly, a wedge silhouette that you can’t deny pays tribute to the original LP400.

 More classically styled it may be but hiding within are the first signs of Lamborghini looking to the future and courting electrification, if only in pursuit of performance.
 In the Countach LPI 800-4 a supercapacitor hybrid system is married to the familiar 6.5-litre V12 and jerky ISR transmission.
 The result is Aventador: debugged, with the electrical infill smoothing out the gearbox’s famously jerky shifts and boosting power from 769bhp to a heady 803bhp.

 Oddly, we found the Countach was not quite as dynamically well-rounded as the Aventador Ultimae, but what it loses in polish, it surely makes up for in exclusivity and aesthetics.
-If you roll through Casino Square in one of these, make no mistake, the inevitable handful of Aventador owners will be looking over in envy.
+If you roll through Casino Square in one of these, make no mistake, the inevitable handful of Aventador and even Revuelto owners will be looking over in envy.

 Lamborghini Aventador SVJ